The 12 PCI DSS Requirements Explained

 Requirements 8 and 9: Accountability and Physical Security

 Logging everything and monitoring nothing is worse than not logging at all because you're creating the appearance of security while gaining zero visibility.
 Requirements 8 and 9 only matter if someone is actually reviewing logs and responding to anomalies.
-Effective monitoring means active review—someone with adequate training looking at logs with a specific purpose: identifying unauthorized or suspicious activity.
-That can be a security operations center (SOC) at a large company, an SIEM system (a centralized log analysis tool), or even a smaller organization with someone reviewing logs on a regular schedule.
+Effective monitoring means active review — someone with adequate training looking at logs with a specific purpose: identifying unauthorized or suspicious activity.
+That can be a security operations center (SOC) at a large company, a SIEM system (a centralized log analysis tool), or even a smaller organization with someone reviewing logs on a regular schedule.
 But someone has to be looking.

 Requirements 10 Through 12: Maintenance and Documentation

 Requirement 11 is vulnerability scanning and penetration testing.
-Vulnerability scanning (also called vulnerability assessment) is automated—you run a tool that probes your systems for known weaknesses, common misconfigurations, and unpatched software.
-The requirement is that you scan at least quarterly and remediate findings that the scanner identifies.
-Penetration testing is manual—a qualified person attempts to attack your systems to find security weaknesses that automated scanning might miss.
+Vulnerability scanning is automated — you run a tool that probes your systems for known weaknesses, common misconfigurations, and unpatched software.
+PCI DSS 4.0 requires at least quarterly external scans by an Approved Scanning Vendor (ASV) and quarterly internal scans.
+Penetration testing is manual — a qualified person attempts to attack your systems to find security weaknesses that automated scanning might miss.
 The requirement is that you conduct annual penetration testing.
 Both of these create continuous verification that your controls actually work and that you haven't accidentally introduced new vulnerabilities through system changes or patches.

 What These Twelve Requirements Actually Prevent

-The genius of the PCI DSS structure is that it addresses specific attack vectors with specific controls.
-Understanding which requirement prevents which attack helps you understand why you're doing this work.
+The PCI DSS structure addresses specific attack vectors with specific controls, and understanding which requirement prevents which attack helps you understand why you're doing this work.

 Insider threats and excessive permissions are prevented by Requirements 7 and 8.
 If people can only access what they need and their access is logged, it's much harder for an insider to steal data or help an external attacker.
-Compromise of one system won't give an attacker free movement throughout your environment if network segmentation is in place (Requirement 1).
-Stolen credentials won't be enough to get in if MFA is implemented (Requirement 5).
-Unpatched systems won't provide an easy exploitation path if you're keeping systems current (Requirement 6).
-Attackers who do somehow get into your environment and steal data will find it useless if it's encrypted (Requirements 3 and 4).
-And when something goes wrong, you'll be able to investigate and understand what happened if you have logs and are monitoring them (Requirements 8, 9, and 10).
+Compromise of one system won't give an attacker free movement throughout your environment if network segmentation is in place under Requirement 1.
+Stolen credentials won't be enough to get in if MFA is implemented under Requirement 5.
+Unpatched systems won't provide an easy exploitation path if you're keeping systems current under Requirement 6.
+Attackers who do somehow get into your environment and steal data will find it useless if it's encrypted under Requirements 3 and 4.
+And when something goes wrong, you'll be able to investigate and understand what happened if you have logs and are monitoring them under Requirements 8, 9, and 10.

 The twelve requirements aren't arbitrary.
 They're the collective wisdom of the payment card networks about what actually matters for securing card data.
 Every major breach in the history of card fraud has involved someone violating one or more of these requirements.
 Implement all twelve well, and you've made yourself a poor target for card data theft.